A Collaborative Aerial-Ground Robotic System for Fast Exploration: Experimental Insights

 \section{Experimental Insights}

 Control is always the most basic issue in robotics experiment.
 The control of a quadrotor system can be affected by multiple factors.
 The error from the actuators can significantly deteriorate the performance, affecting other parts of the system.
-On our aerial platform, the original DJI 2312E motor with maximum thrust 850g/ rotor was substituted with DJI 2305 Snail motor with maximum thrust 1.32kg/ rotor.
-Reserving larger margin on actuators can reduce the uncertainty in control segment, enhancing the control performance and it can further increase the reliability in field application.
+On our aerial platform, the original DJI 2312E motors with a maximum thrust of 850-g/ rotor was substituted with DJI 2305 Snail motors with a maximum thrust of 1.32-kg/ rotor.
+Reserving a larger margin on the actuators can reduce the uncertainty in the control segment, enhancing the control performance, and it can further increase the reliability in field applications.

-In this experiment, the re-planning strategy is one of the most crucial issues to be considered.
-Time allocation is still a significant problem in path planning and it can produce serious effect on the consistency of the generated trajectories.
-In our system, to avoid the inconsistency caused by improper time allocation, we took trajectory length, time, initial and end state into consideration to produce an effective re-planning strategy.
+In this experiment, the re-planning strategy is one of the most crucial issues.
+Time allocation is still a significant problem in path planning and it can produce serious effects on the consistency of the generated trajectories.
+In our system, to avoid the inconsistency caused by improper time allocation, we take trajectory length, time, and initial and end state into consideration to produce an effective re-planning strategy.